Appointment scheduling software: History

 Appointment scheduling software is a type of computer software designed to facilitate the management and organization of appointments and schedules.
 It has become an essential tool for businesses and individuals seeking to streamline their appointment booking processes and enhance efficiency.
 This section provides an overview of the evolution of appointment scheduling software, from early manual methods to modern cloud-based systems.

-Early Beginnings
+Early beginnings

 The origins of appointment scheduling software can be traced back to the early days of computer technology.
 In the 1960s and 1970s, as computer systems became more accessible and sophisticated, organizations began to explore ways to automate various administrative tasks (see also: Digital Revolution (this version)).
 Initially, appointment scheduling was handled through manual methods, such as appointment books or calendars, which were prone to errors and time-consuming to manage.

-The Rise of Electronic Scheduling
+The rise of electronic scheduling

 The emergence of electronic scheduling marked a significant milestone in the evolution of appointment management.
 In the 1980s, computer-based systems started to gain popularity, allowing businesses to store appointment information electronically.
 These early solutions were typically simple databases or spreadsheet programs that provided basic functionality for storing and retrieving appointment data.